LeSmurk/CraigieDev/_pages/ecstasks.md

 This goto system returns a success if it can get to the position in time and a failure if it can't.
 ![GotoSystem]({{ "/assets/ECSTasks/GotoBehaviour.png" | relative_url }})

+If you have any thoughts or questions about this behaviour tree in ECS please feel free to contact me.

+This FSM version is very similar but I thought I'd leave it as it is a little simpler and I covered it in a bit more detail but has a bit of duplicate info.

 # Finite State Machine #
 This was developed first as a simpler approach to the behaviour tree but works in a similar fashion.